johnshearing/iotaAirgappedClientServerWallet/data/README.md

 The following folders must already be inside this folder in order for the system to function.
-users, tokens, checks, logs, nextId
+nextId, history, users, tokens, checks, logs